Brown Environmental Leadership Lab (BELL): Eastern Sierras

 BELL Action Plans

 With support from instructors and peers at BELL, you will create an Action Plan to apply your new leadership knowledge to an issue in your home community.
 Creating an Action Plan is an opportunity for you to reflect critically on what you’ve learned and to delve deeper into issues that you find particularly compelling.
-There are many types of Action Plans, but what is most important is that you identify a project that: addresses a need, interests you and seems feasible given your personal circumstances.
+There are many types of Action Plans, but what is most important is that you identify a project that addresses a need, interests you and seems feasible given your personal circumstances.
 While you do not need to prepare anything prior to arriving at BELL, you may want to think about some issues related to your community and come to BELL with some ideas for Action Plan topics.
 At BELL, you will participate in Action Plan workshops that guide you through a step by step approach to developing your project.
-See examples of Action Plans from previous years here.
+See examples of Action Plans from previous years here

 Itinerary